 Physical exercise benefits the body and the mind, providing several rewards, including:1

-Whether you walk, cycle, jog, swim, or play competitive sports, your participation in physical activity offers immediate and long-term benefits for your mental health.
+Whether you walk, cycle, jog, swim, or play competitive sports, participating in physical activity offers immediate and long-term benefits for your mental health.

 A 2021 study examined the association between physical exercise and mental health in China during the pandemic.
 Researchers showed that moderate-intensity activity (60-69% of the maximum heart rate) was more beneficial to mental health than light-intensity or vigorous-intensity exercise.3 The same study showed that exercise sessions between 30 and 60 minutes were associated with the best mental health outcomes.3

 Walking is the most accessible form of exercise for most mobile individuals.
-It does not require equipment, a particular setting or location, and participation fees.
-Walking for 30 minutes to an hour each day can improve your mental and physical health and has the added reward of getting you out in nature, which is another benefit for those struggling with depression or anxiety.
+Except for quality footwear, it does not require equipment, a particular setting or location, or participation fees.
+Walking daily for 30 minutes to an hour can improve your mental and physical health and has the added reward of getting you out in nature, which is another benefit for those struggling with depression or anxiety.
 You can walk solo and set your own pace or join friends or a group to keep you engaged and motivated.

 Physical activity triggers brain chemicals that produce feelings of relaxation and happiness.
 No matter what intensity or form of exercise you engage in, research unequivocally shows that it can improve your mood and lessen symptoms of depression and anxiety.

-A 2019 study showed that physical activity reduces the risk of major depressive disorder and improves symptoms in those who are depressed.4
+A 2019 study showed that physical activity is associated with a reduced risk of major depressive disorder (MDD) and improvement in symptoms in those who are depressed.4

 Focus and concentration can be hard to come by in the world of distractions we live in today.
 But improving our ability to concentrate makes us more productive, less stressed, and happier about our work.
 Exercise can improve concentration and cognitive function in people of all ages and fitness levels.

-In numerous studies and meta-analyses, physical exercise has demonstrated the ability to prevent and treat anxiety and depression.1 3 4 Exercise reduces cortisol levels — the body's primary stress hormone — while stimulating the production of endorphins that make us feel happy and relaxed.
+In numerous studies and meta-analyses, physical exercise correlates with reduced anxiety and depression.1 3 4 Exercise reduces cortisol levels — the body's primary stress hormone — while stimulating the production of endorphins that make us feel happy and relaxed.

-A 2017 review of sleep and exercise studies showed that physical exercise is an effective intervention for those suffering from sleep issues.6 Regular exercise can improve the quality of sleep, which in turn reflects upon mental wellness and stress relief.
+A 2017 review of sleep and exercise studies showed that physical exercise is an effective intervention for those suffering from sleep issues.6 Regular exercise can improve sleep quality, bettering your mental wellness and stress relief.
 Physical activity should be limited to earlier in the day, as late-night exercise can boost energy and impede sleep.

-Healthy weight management contributes to mental health, providing stronger self-esteem and keeping your hormones and neurotransmitters working in good order.
-To lose weight, an individual must burn more calories than they take in.
-Exercise burns those calories and also helps to reduce:7
+Healthy weight management can contribute to better mental health, provide stronger self-esteem and keep your hormones and neurotransmitters in good working order.
+If someone wants to lose weight, they have to burn more calories than they take in.
+Exercise is a way to burn those calories, and it also helps to reduce:7

-Aside from trimming your waistline, regular exercise can boost your confidence and self-esteem.
+Regular exercise can boost your confidence and self-esteem while improving your body image.
 Team sports engage us with others, satisfying our need for interpersonal connection, while solitary sports can challenge our strength, skills, and stamina.